percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

 #.
 Run :mysql:`ALTER TABLE test.export_test IMPORT TABLESPACE;`

-The table should now be imported, and you should be able to ``SELECT`` from it and see the imported data.
+The table is imported, and you can run a ``SELECT`` to see the imported data.